 LinkedIn Marketing can be a lucrative endeavor if you effectively segment and narrow your audiences.
 Through different ads on LinkedIn, you can effectively generate more leads for your personal training business and even target people who have a healthy income.

 People with healthy incomes are more likely to pay more and refer you to friends who float in the same boat.
 Often though, it’s important to seek out people whose professions entail sedentary behavior.
-For example, you could specify one of your audiences as middle to old-aged people in your area who work desk jobs like digital marketing, public relations, web developers, accountants, and so forth.
+For example, you could specify one of your audiences as middle to old-aged people in your area who work desk jobs like digital marketing, public relations, web developers, online accountants, and so forth.
 These people are more likely to have pitfalls in their health routines because of their 9 to 5 and their lack of activity at work.

 Going home and relaxing at the end of a long day at your desk can be the biggest relief to mental exhaustion.
 Many of these people will have families and other pieces to their life that make them less likely to prioritize fitness.
 Not to mention, you already can gather information about a large factor in many people’s health and fitness levels just by dissecting your leads’ profiles on LinkedIn.
 Some people may have never worked a laborious job in their lives!
 They could be running on 10 years or more of office work… their poor bodies!